 - Housing Sector Opportunities

-Cameroon is a low to middle income Sub-Saharan African country with a population of 23.93 million, an annual population growth rate of 2.5%.
-By virtue of its population, position, resource endowments and level of development compared to other countries in the region, Cameroon is the gateway into Central Africa.
-It is the most significant market in the Economic and Monetary Community of Central Africa (Communauté Économique et Monétaire de l’Afrique Centrale, or CEMAC).
+Cameroon is a low to middle income Sub-Saharan African country with a population of just below 24.5 million people, and an annual population growth rate of 2.5%.
+Cameroon is the most significant market in the Economic and Monetary Community of Central Africa (Communauté Économique et Monétaire de l’Afrique Centrale, or CEMAC).

-Cameroon’s economy – CEMAC’s engine in terms of agricultural/industrial production and services – has continued to be resilient despite an unfavourable regional environment, a stagnating world economic context attributable to weak recovery in OECD countries and slow growth in emerging economies.
-This has led to a stable macroeconomic environment.
-The country achieved a ranking of 172th in the World Bank’s 2016 Doing Business Report for ease of doing business. .
-Growth in 2014 was 5.7%, against 5.6% in 2013 and below 5.9% in 2015.
-The growth came slightly lower than the projected six% set in the 2010-2020 Growth and Employment Strategy Paper (GESP).
-Economic growth, increasing local and foreign direct investments and a growing population have created a growing middle class with a strong demand for products and services, including housing.
+Cameroon’s economy – CEMAC’s engine in terms of agricultural/industrial production and services – saw a slowdown in economic activity in 2016.
+This slump has continued into 2017 partly due to the ongoing civil disobedience.
+The country achieved an improved ranking of 166th in the 2017 Doing Business Report for ease of doing business.
+Growth was at 4.7% in 2016, down from 5.9% in 2015.
+Due to the decline in the secondary sector, especially extractive industries.
+Economic growth, increasing local and foreign direct investments and a growing population has created a growing middle class with a strong demand for products and services, including housing.

-The secondary sector accounted for 29.9% of GDP, a two% growth compared to the previous year.
-Industrial production growth rate continues to increase.
+The secondary sector accounted for 30% of the GDP in 2016 and industrial production is increasing.
 Major industries include petroleum production and refining, aluminium production, food processing, light consumer goods, textiles, lumber and ship repairs.
-Huge investments in infrastructure and enhancing the business environment is required to increase this sector’s value..
+Huge investments in infrastructure and enhancement of the business environment is required to increase this sector’s value.
 This is currently being addressed by the government with ongoing projects to increase electricity supply through the construction of new hydroelectricity power plants and incentives to encourage private sector investment in specific manufacturing sectors.
-E.g. the deep sea port in Kribi and the Lom Pangar hydropower project.
-A natural gas-powered electricity generating plant has been opened to diversify the energy sector.
+Such as the deep sea port in Kribi and the Lom Pangar hydropower project.
+A natural gas-powered electricity generating plant has also been opened to diversify the energy sector.
 Growth in this sector and the increasing investments in infrastructure will enable the expansion of the residential real estate market.

 Access to Finance

 Though Cameroon’s financial system is the largest in the CEMAC region, it is still in its infancy.
-There are 14 commercial banks, 11 non‐banking financial establishments, 418 licensed microfinance institutions, many foreign exchange bureaus and the Douala Stock Exchange.
-Government accounts for only 10% of the social capital of banks, while the private sector accounts for 90%.
-The banking sector is highly concentrated and dominated by foreign commercial banks.
-The top three banks control 50.1% of the loan market and 52.2% of deposits..
-Microfinance institutions officially account for 15% of total loans granted.
-All 14 commercial banks provide some form of housing-related finance.
+There are 14 commercial banks and 412 licensed microfinance institutions (MFIs), as well as non‐banking financial establishments, foreign exchange bureaus and the Douala Stock Exchange.
+The banking sector is highly concentrated in the main urban areas and dominated by foreign commercial banks.
+The top three banks control 50.1% of the loan market and 52.2% of deposits.
+MFIs officially account for one percent of total loans granted.
+Banks readily lend to government, multinationals and businesses but neglect retail and small businesses.
+Cameroon has a large unbanked population as only 15% of the population bank with commercial banks.
+Commercial banks provide some housing-related finance in the way of mortgage loans.

-About 15% of the population use banks.
-According to the World Bank’s 2016 Doing Business Report, Cameroon ranked 69th in terms of ease of getting credit.
-Mobile banking has been identified as one way of increasing financial accessibility.
-Mobile Telecom companies like MTN are already offering this service.
+According to the 2017 Doing Business Report, Cameroon ranking dropped to 133rd in terms of ease of getting credit due to limited progress on access to credit information.
+Mobile banking is increasing financial accessibility with companies like MTN and Orange offering this service.

-The Bank of Central African States (Banque des Etats d’Afrique Centrale, or BEAC) regulates the banking and MFI sectors through the Central African Banking Commission (COBAC).
+The Bank of Central African States (Banque des Etats d’Afrique Centrale/BEAC) regulates the banking and MFI sectors through the Central African Banking Commission (COBAC).
 Both COBAC and the Ministry of Finance and Budget must licence banks, and there are special regulations for small‐scale credit co-operatives.
 The system is bank-centred, and the commercial banks in the country mainly fulfil traditional banking functions, with a tendency to prefer dealing with large, established companies, government and medium to high net worth individuals.
 The long-term credit market remains underdeveloped.
 The distribution of banks is heavily skewed towards the main urban centres, with a significant part of the semi-urban and rural parts of the country denied access to formal banking facilities.
+This is a gap that MFIs are exploiting.

-Access to housing finance is low, available mainly to government employees through the government agency Crédit Foncier du Cameroun.
-Only about five% of Cameroonians have access to mortgage finance from the formal private banking system.
-The government has injected more funds into Crédit Foncier and instituted other reforms like providing financial guarantees and broadening assets that can be used as collateral to make it easier to access housing finance.
+Access to housing finance is very low, available mainly to government employees through the government agency Crédit Foncier du Cameroun.
+Only about five percent of Cameroonians have access to mortgage finance from the formal private banking system.
+The government continues to inject more funds into Crédit Foncier, instituted reforms, like providing financial guarantees and broadening assets that can be used as collateral to make it easier to access housing finance.
 Property developers and private equity funds with money are looking for local partnerships to provide end-user financing for housing.
-A few partnerships are already in place, like Ecobank and Credit Foncier, which is helping to provide end-user financing to individuals to buy or build houses.
+A few partnerships are already in place, Ecobank and Credit Foncier, China Development Bank and Afriland First Bank, which help provide end-user financing to individuals to buy or build houses.
 Title deeds are attached to only a very small percentage of land because implementing the legal provisions on land ownership has been impeded by jurisdictional disputes.
-In 2012, the country made amendments to the Organisation for the Harmonisation of Business Law in Africa (OHADA) Uniform Act on Secured Transactions that broadened the range of assets that can be used as collateral.
-This has made it easier for people to access finance.
-The World Bank’s 2016 Doing Business Report shows improvement on the legal rights of borrowers and lenders, and access to credit.
+In 2012, Cameroon made amendments to the Organisation for the Harmonisation of Business Law in Africa (OHADA) Uniform Act on Secured Transactions that broadened the range of assets that can be used as collateral, making it easier for people to access finance.

 The most popular credit institution is called njangi by English speaking people and tontines by French speaking people.
 This rotating savings model is usually made up of people of the same social class, same community or same cultural affiliation who have similar incomes or who engage in similar activities.
 Two types are commonly used for housing purposes, rotating funds, and savings and loans funds.